 Whether it's a fender bender or a major collision, who pays for it?
 You?
 Your employer's insurance coverage?
 The question will turn on whether you were acting within the scope of your employment duties during the time of the accident.

-The following article will explain the theory of vicarious employer liability and exceptions to that rule, along with where to go if you need legal help if you have a car accident in a company vehicle.
+The following article will explain what to do if you need legal help from a personal injury lawyer following a car accident in a company vehicle.

-It is important to keep in mind, however, that for an act to be within the course of employment, it must either be authorized by the employer or be so closely related to an authorized act that an employer should be held responsible.
 Another important factor is the type of insurance policy the employer carries.
-Many companies have collision coverage which extends to employees, but some don't.
+Many companies have collision coverage that extends to employees, but some don't.
 If you drive a company vehicle, you will likely want to clarify these terms with your employer ahead of time.